Undergraduate Advising

 Advising Senior Papers, Honors Thesis, and other Projects

 Thank you for your interest in working me on your project.
-As much as I want to work with every student who seeks my advising, I have limited time and other commitments.
-It is best if you reach out to me as early as possible with below things to confirm if we can work together.
+As much as I want to work with every student who seeks my advising, I have limited time and multiple commitments at any given moment, and I value advising and want to give my best to advisees I do take on.
+It is best if you reach out to me as early as possible with the below things to confirm if we can work together.

 Honors Thesis I take one student as honors thesis advisee at a time so that I can give adequate attention and support to the projects I advise.
 The best way to approach me on the question is to reach out to me by email after reviewing my expectations for advisees and preparing the following, no later than Spring quarter of your junior year: